google/j2cl/jre/java/javaemul/internal/nativebootstrap/README.md

 ## Expectations
 - Needs to be available to transpiled output
-- Is not part of the JRE and does
+- Is not part of the JRE
 - Does not reference the JRE

 Conceptually it is the lowest layer of JS because it is depended upon